 Markov Assumption

-This is all based off the Markov Assumption: The probability of a word only depends on a fix number of previous words.
+This is all based off the Markov Assumption: The probability of a word only depends on a fixed number of previous words.
 This means N-Gram language models are not that good for long contexts.

 What: